olitreadwell/lecture-exercise-document-object-model-manipulation/README.md

     This will open a new browser tab with the `index.html` file loaded.

     Or you in the bottom bar of your local or in-browser editor, you can click the Port 3000 button and choose the Live Preview: Open in External Browser option.

+## Activities

+0. Where should we include styles.css & script.js?

+1. View the HTML site in the Chrome DevTools and better understand how the DOM is like a Tree

+2. Change the URL for an HTML image using the Chrome DevTools Elements Window

+3. Select an HTML element using getElementById()

+4. Select an HTML element using querySelector()

+5. Store an HTML element in a variable

+6. Change the text of an HTML element using innerText

+7. Change the style of an HTML element using style

+8. Remove an HTML element using remove()

+9. Add an HTML element using appendChild()